Year of Call: 2013

 Nutan’s training and varied experience thus far has enabled her to become a robust and thorough advocate who is able to build a rapport with a variety of people.
 She aims to utilise her versatility to build a prosecution and defence criminal practice alongside other areas that Chambers specialises in such as professional discipline.

 R v S – Highbury Corner Magistrates’ Court – secured an acquittal for a dwelling burglary charge.
-Whilst the Defendant accepted entering the premises and taking items, it was successfully argued that the legal elements of the offence had in fact not been made out.
+Whilst the defendant accepted entering the premises and taking items, it was successfully argued that the legal elements of the offence had in fact not been made out.

-R v O – Wimbledon Magistrates’ Court – secured convictions for six charges of assault by beating and criminal damage in a domestic context out of a total of eleven charges where the Crown had proceeded in the absence of the main complainant, namely the ex-partner.
+R v O – Wimbledon Magistrates’ Court – prosecuted and secured convictions for six charges of assault by beating and criminal damage in a domestic context out of a total of eleven charges where the Crown had proceeded in the absence of the main complainant, namely the ex-partner.

 R v T – Southwark Crown Court – prosecuted a committal for sentence where the defendant pleaded guilty to committing five counts of fraud as an employee of Westminster North Conservation Association, to the value of over £50,000.
-The Defendant received an eighteen month custodial sentence.
+The Defendant received an 18 month custodial sentence.

 R v P – Woolwich Crown Court – prosecuted a sentence for a defendant charged with making threats to kill within a domestic context.
 Addressed the dangerous offender principles, overarching domestic abuse sentencing guidelines, relevant case law and applied for a restraining order which was granted.
-The Defendant received a sixteen month custodial sentence suspended for two years.
+The Defendant received a 16 month custodial sentence suspended for two years.

 - Kaplan Law School, BPTC, 2013